- Must visit

 Old Masters Picture Gallery

-Major art museum in the Zwinger, famed for Raphael’s Sistine Madonna and an outstanding collection of European master paintings.
+Major art museum in the Zwinger, famed for Raphael’s Sistine Madonna and an outstanding collection of European paintings.

 Cheapest price